 G, D, A, E…but what about the other notes?

 It is from these “open” strings that we can produce all the other notes of the musical scale.
 Pressing your finger against the string automatically reduces its length.
-It is by pressing on the strings that we are able to play higher notes.
+Higher notes are obtained through pression of the strings.
 For example: from the G string we can play a D (which is also the next open string) by pressing the fourth finger in the first position (see chart below).

-A note that is played on a string other than the open will sound slightly different, which allows the violinist to play with the different fingerings depending on the piece, the desired effects and the scales and fingering combinations the piece entails.
+A note that is played on a string other than the open will sound slightly different.
+This allows the violinist to play with the different fingerings depending on the piece, the desired effects and the scales and fingering combinations the piece entails.
 The numerous fingering possibilities adds to the richness of violin studies (and of bowed string instruments in general).

 The violin’s notes and intervals: the perfect fifth